lenianiva/lean4-nix/README.md

 Use `lake2nix = pkgs.callPackage lean4-nix.lake {}` to generate the lake utilities.

 `lake2nix.mkPackage { ... }` automatically reads the `lake-manifest.json` file
-and builds dependencies.
-It takes the following arguments:
+and builds its dependencies.
+The output is a derivation.
+It takes the following
+arguments:

 - `src`: The source directory
 - `manifestFile ? ${src}/lake-manifest.json`: Path to the manifest file.